rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The same technique works to specify a sender name:
+The same method in `from:` works to display the name of the sender:

 ```ruby
 class UserMailer < ApplicationMailer